 We have suffered recurring losses and negative cash flows from operations since inception and anticipate incurring additional losses until such time, if ever, that we can obtain FDA approval to market and then generate significant milestone payments and royalties from XIPERE and other licensing arrangements or revenues from other product candidates.
 We will need additional financing to fund our operations.
-These conditions raise substantial doubt about our ability to continue as a going concern within one year after the date of this report.
 Our plans primarily consist of raising additional capital, potentially in a combination of equity or debt financings or restructurings, or potentially entering into additional collaborations, partnerships and other strategic arrangements.

-Based on our current plans and forecasted expenses, we expect that our cash and cash equivalents as of the filing date, August 10, 2021, will enable us to fund our planned operating expenses and capital expenditure requirements into the second quarter of 2022.
-This estimate does not give effect to additional development milestone payments we might receive under the agreements with Bausch, REGENXBIO or Arctic Vision, or in connection with any other potential license or collaboration agreement for XIPERE or any future product candidates.
+Based on our current plans and forecasted expenses, we expect that our cash and cash equivalents as of the filing date, November 10, 2021, will enable us to fund our planned operating expenses and capital expenditure requirements into 2023.
+This estimate assumes receipt of the \$9.0 million of milestone payments that we are entitled receive from our licensees as a result of FDA approval of XIPERE.
+In addition, the estimate assumes receipt of the \$10.0 million milestone payment that we are entitled to receive from Bausch upon completion of pre-launch activities for XIPERE.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our capital resources sooner than we expect.